A Taxonomy for Inference in Causal Model Families: Introduction

 \section{Introduction}

 Causal interactions stand at the center of human cognition thus being of high value to science, engineering, business, and law \citep{penn2007causal}.
-Questions like "What if?" and "Why?" were discovered to central to how children explore as recent strides in developmental psychology suggest \citep{gopnik2012scientific, buchsbaum2012power, pearl2018book}, similar to the scientific method.
+Questions like ``What if?'' and ``Why?'' were discovered to be central to how children perform exploration, as recent strides in developmental psychology suggest \citep{gopnik2012scientific, buchsbaum2012power, pearl2018book}, and similar to the scientific method.
 Whereas artificial intelligence research dreams of an automatation to the scientist's manner \citep{mccarthy1998artificial, mccarthy1981some, steinruecken2019automatic}.
 Deep learning's advance brought universality in approximation i.e., for any function there will exist a neural network that is close in approximation to arbitrary precision \citep{cybenko1989approximation, hornik1991approximation}.
 The field has seen tremendous progress ever since, see for instance \citep{krizhevsky2012imagenet, mnih2013playing,vaswani2017attention}.
 Thereby, the integration of causality with deep learhing is crucial for achieving human-level intelligence.
-Preliminary attempts, for so-called neural-causal models \citep{xia2021causal, pawlowski2020deep, zevcevic2021interventional} exist and show to be promising.
+Preliminary attempts, for so-called neural-causal models \citep{xia2021causal, pawlowski2020deep, zevcevic2021interventional} suggest to be promising.